Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 Imports and exports are always facilitated with the help of Pandoc.
 Pandoc itself has collected a set of security recommendations that we recommend you to read, understand, and follow to ensure you and your computer remain safe.
 [Read the Pandoc security note here](https://pandoc.org/MANUAL#a-note-on-security).

 > **Rule of thumb**:  Always treat exports and imports as potentially unsafe.

-## Code Execution During Print Preview

-Even though the feature does not necessarily imply it, the print preview involves exporting your document to HTML before displaying the preview to you.
-Therefore, you should utilize the same caution as when exporting documents.